RinLovesYou/Flipnote-Encoder/README.md

 # Flipnote-Encoder

-A Flipnote encoder written in C#
+The Cross-Platform Flipnote Encoder and Signer written in .NET

+requires [.NET 5 Runtime](https://dotnet.microsoft.com/download) or newer to run!

 built with [PPMLib](https://github.com/miso-xyz/PPMLib)